Workplace Parking Levy FAQs

 Where would a Workplace Parking Levy apply and who would have to pay?

-WPL would apply to off-site parking purchased by an employer on a third party’s land, including within public car parks.
+WPL would apply to off-site parking places purchased by an employer on a third party’s land, including within public car parks.

 - Students / pupils